COMSOC-Community/comsoc-website/docs/index.md

 an outcome that satisfies a given property, or to manipulating voting protocols.

 <span class="interdisciplinary-header lettrine">Information<br>Encoding</span>
-Methods from social choice theory may face challenges when dealing with a large number of alternatives, especially those with combinatorial structures.
+Methods from social choice theory may face challenges when dealing with large numbers of alternatives, especially alternatives with a combinatorial structure.
 Computational social choice addresses problems like negotiation over indivisible goods or committee elections, applying artificial intelligence and logic techniques for the compact representation of preferences.

 <span class="interdisciplinary-header lettrine">Thinking<br>Logically</span>
 Logic is applied to formally specify, verify, and analyze social procedures, known as "social software".
-Similar to how logic is used in computer science to specify system behavior, it can be used to define social procedures like voting protocols or fair division algorithms.
+Similar to how logic is used in computer science to specify system behaviour, it can be used to define social procedures like voting protocols or fair division algorithms.

 <span class="interdisciplinary-header lettrine">Strategic<br>Interplay</span>